-One of Mountain View’s oldest neighborhoods, Monta Loma comprises a small area to the northwest of the downtown area.
-This is one of the most coveted neighborhoods in Mountain View in part because of the many beautiful ’50s-era homes, such as Eichlers, Mardells and Mackays, all of which define the “California Modern” style.
+One of Mountain View’s oldest neighborhoods, Monta Loma comprises a small area of approximately 1,008 households to the northwest of the downtown area.
+This is one of the most coveted neighborhoods in Mountain View in part because of the many beautiful ’50s-era homes, such as Eichlers, Mardells, and Mackays, all of which define the “California Modern” style.

 Monta Loma has a very active and involved community association, which holds several annual social events as well as having its own Community Emergency Response Team (CERT).
 The Monta Loma Neighborhood Association was the recipient of the 2010 Elizabeth Anabo BRICC Award from the Silicon Valley Community Foundation.
 The MLNA is also a member of the United Neighborhoods of Santa Clara County (UNSCC).